top of page

 A waste insider said the lorry seized by Essex Police should carry about 24 tonnes, which would cost around £4,500 to dispose of properly, but could take up to 60 tonnes if it was overloaded.

-When the Mail visited the site, the lorry load was visible at the entrance to the site and a large hole had been dug nearby close to a bulldozer which remained on site.
+When UK News and Investigations visited the site, the lorry load was visible at the entrance to the site and a large hole had been dug nearby close to a bulldozer which remained on site.

 But, viewed from the M25 it appeared that similar waste had been flattened and spread across most of the whole site, which has a chequered history.